 9.5.
 Specifying Additional Video Options#

-When you create a video component, you can customize additonal settings such as specifying download options for the video and transcript, video license options, and a start and stop time for the video.
+When you create a video component, you can customize additonal settings such as specifying download options for the video and transcript, video license options, a start and stop time for the video, and an audio description track for accessibility.

 9.5.1.
 Enable Video and Transcript Downloads#